federlizer-strypes/9gag-scraper/README.md

 ### Next steps

 - Get the webdriver to minimize
-- Have "Save" buttons below each of the images to be able to save them to a directory
 - Have an entry where the user can define the download folder (otherwise, use the default)
 - Have an entry field that allows the user to select the number of times the webdriver will scroll down
 - Try and find a way to use the `with` keyword with the scraper and gui classes, so the browser can be closed